 The original inhabitants of this region were similar to the Mayans.
 The area was a vital point along the Mayan trade route that ran along Costa Rica’s North Atlantic coast.
 During the Colonial Period, Tortuguero became a Spanish settlement.
 This soon gave way to the Afro-Caribbean influence that heavily shaped the culture of the region that still exists today.

-Where travel to the island began as more of an educational/research pursuit, it has now developed into much more of an eco-tourism destination.
+Where travel to the island began as more of an educational/research pursuit, it has now developed into much more of an ecotourism destination.
 The livelihood of the locals depends almost entirely on Tortuguero remaining what it is today.
 The majority of residents are owner/operators or employees of tourism-related businesses.
-Within the village are a few small hotels, restaurants, and bars serving local and western cuisine that cater to visitors and researchers.
-The village’s central path is lined with shops full of handmade art and jewelry crafted by residents using locally-sourced materials as well as other more traditional handicrafts.
+Within the village are a few small hotels, restaurants and bars serving local and Western cuisine that caters c to visitors and researchers.
+The village’s central path is lined with shops full of handmade art and jewelry crafted by residents using locally sourced materials as well as other more traditional handicrafts.

 At the south end of the village is the entrance to Tortuguero National Park.
-More of the locals work here as boat and trail tour guides, taking you through the various corridors and canals of the National Park spotting its abundantly rich biodiversity for the untrained eye of guests.
-One can take a leisurely boat ride through the National Park in the morning, enjoy a local dish, cold beverage and casual island stroll in the afternoon, and be wowed by a carefully guided tour of a sea turtles coming ashore to lay eggs in the evening.
+More of the locals work here as boat and trail tour guides, taking you through the various corridors and canals of the national park, spotting its abundantly rich biodiversity for the untrained eye of guests.
+One can take a leisurely boat ride through the national park in the morning; enjoy a local dish, cold beverage and casual island stroll in the afternoon; and be wowed by a carefully guided tour of sea turtles coming ashore to lay eggs in the evening.

-The picturesque beauty, kind people, unforgettable biodiversity, and hugely successful conservation initiatives is much of what makes Tortuguero the place that it is.
-Other locally-driven endeavors like Planta Tratamiento Tortuguero, a waste disposal and recycling operation show how the island community truly values the environment and strives toward harmony and sustainability.
+The picturesque beauty, kind people, unforgettable biodiversity and hugely successful conservation initiatives are much of what makes Tortuguero the place that it is.
+Other locally driven endeavors like Planta Tratamiento Tortuguero, a waste disposal and recycling operation, show how the island community truly values the environment and strives toward harmony and sustainability.
 This rare and otherworldly place to visit offers a unique experience and serves as a model for sustainable tourism.